-Diplomatic Career Coaching is the Answer to Everything
+Diplomatic Career Coaching has the Answer to Everything

 Nurhannani Fazlur Rahman took a chance and joined the Diplomatic Development Training at Grassroot Diplomat.
 Here is her experience during this 3-month programme.